 Air Care Alliance is a nationwide league of humanitarian flying organizations whose volunteer pilots are dedicated to community service.
 This site lists volunteers who perform public benefit flying for health care, patient transport, disaster relief, environmental support, and other missions of public service.

-Air Charity Network, formerly Angel Flight America, provides access for people in need seeking free air transportation to specialized health care facilities or distant destinations due to family, community or national crisis.
-To request assistance call 1-877-621-7177 www.aircharitynetwork.org/
+Air Charity Network provides access for people in need seeking free air transportation to specialized health care facilities or distant destinations due to family, community, or national crisis.
+To request assistance, call 1-877-621-7177 or visit http://www.aircharitynetwork.org/

 Angel Flight is a non-profit organization of pilots and other volunteers dedicated to serving the community by arranging free private air transportation for medical patients and their families who cannot afford to utilize normal, commercial transportation.
-For flights request call toll-free: 1-800-549-9980 www.angelflight.com
+For flights request, visit http://www.angelflight.com/

 Corporate Angel Network aims to ease the emotional stress, physical discomfort and financial burden of travel for adult and pediatric cancer patients by arranging free flights to recognized treatment centers, using the empty seats on corporate aircraft flying on routine business.
-The toll-free patient line is 866-328-1313. www.corpangelnetwork.org/
+To send an inquiry form visit http://www.corpangelnetwork.org/

-Operation Liftoff provides air transportation for children with a life threatening illness for a treatment trip. www.operationliftoff.com
+Operation Liftoff provides air transportation for children with a life threatening illness for a treatment trip.
+To complete a treatment trip request form, visit http://www.operationliftoff.com/

 Lodging Assistance for Medical Care